1918 - 1923

-Here we'll examine the Garbell Portable, the first of Max's designs.
-Max filed his first patent for this typewriter in 1918 and it was awarded on June 3, 1919 (patent no.1,305,893).
-The patent paperwork notes that what differentiated the Garbell from other portable typewriters was its geared typbars, and that these spring-less, thrust-action typebars eliminated unnecessary friction while adding to the overall compactness of the machine.
-Max received at least five other patents for the Garbell in the next few years.
+Here we'll examine the Garbell portable typewriter, the first of Max's designs.
+He filed for its first patent in 1918 and it was awarded on June 3, 1919 (patent no.1,305,893).
+The paperwork notes that what differentiated the Garbell from other portables was its geared typebars and that these spring-loaded, thrust-action typebars eliminated unnecessary friction while adding to the overall compactness of the machine.
+Max received at least five subsequent patents for his typewriter within the next few years.

 The Garbell Typewriter Company was incorporated in January of 1919.
-They began advertising almost immediately without actually having any typewriter yet available.
+It began advertising almost immediately without actually having a typewriter yet available.
 A 1/2 page ad in Business Equipment Topics dating to December of 1919 proclaimed "Ready Shortly."
 At that time the company offices and factory were located at 1812-14 Ellen Street in Chicago.
-The image below is of the rear of that actual factory.
+The image above is of the rear of that actual factory.

 All of the known Garbells are No.3 models.
-Ads suggest the existence of No.1's but there is no evidence substantiating a No.2.
+Ads suggest the existence of a No.1 but there is no evidence substantiating a No.2.
 Comparing known No.3's to old ads of No.1's we note that the decals were a different font and the word "The" was dropped.
 It also appears that the top plates for the two models were affixed differently.
 Furthermore, the No.1 had a paper bale above the platen to which the fingers were attached and its spacebar had a 3rd sub-lever present.
-The No.3 also had a larger index card holder above the ribbon vibrator.
+Lastly, the No.3 had a larger index card holder above the ribbon vibrator.
 All of the old ads place the No.1 to the Ellen Street factory and the No.3's to West Lake Street.

 All Garbells were constructed of pressed steel and retailed for $40.
 They were equipped with a 28-key, double-shift, three-row keyboard with a backspace.
-Ink was transferred via of a two-color ribbon mechanism.
+Ink was transferred via a two-color ribbon mechanism.
 There was also a single-lever release mechanism that made interchanging carriages possible.
-The Garbell stood just 4" tall and weighed a mere 5-1/2 pounds.
-It's probably also fair to mention that, according to collectors that have handled a Garbell, it was of poor quality... but that doesn't make it any less desirable.
+The Garbell stood just 4" tall and weighed a mere 5-1/2 lbs.
+It's also fair to mention that it was of poor quality overall compared to other portables of the era.

-It's probably fair to assume that Max Garbell wasn't trying to reinvent the wheel with his typewriter.
-He'd witnessed what worked, what didn't and tried to improve upon it.
-Referring to his typewriter as "non-folding" and "non-collapsible" in ads was probably a swipe at the Corona No.3 and Fox No.1 portable typewriters.
+It's probably fair to assume that Max wasn't trying to reinvent the wheel with his typewriter.
+He'd witnessed what worked, what hadn't and tried to improve upon it.
+Referring to his typewriter as "non-folding" and "non-collapsible" in ads was probably a swipe at the folding Corona No.3 and collapsible Remington portables.
 Drawing attention to the fact that the Garbell was a typebar portable that weighed just 5-1/2 pounds might have been a swipe at the original "Five Pound Secretary," the Blickensderfer No.6.
-A Help Wanted ad run by the company shows that even Max knew that, despite being gear-driven, his thrust-action typebars weren't wholly innovative.
+A Help Wanted ad run by the company showed that even Max knew that, despite being gear-driven, his thrust-action typebars weren't wholly innovative.
 Note that he was looking for employees with experience specific to previously made thrust-action typewriters, like The Noiseless, Wellington and Empire.

 Back to the No.1 model: I speculate that it gave Max a hard time mechanically which eventually forced him to find help.
-So, in 1920, before the company's relocation and before any No.3 ads were in circulation, a patent was applied for by someone other than Max.
-That patent (patent no.1,457,965) was issued on June 5, 1923, just one month before the Garbell company was liquidated, to Leo John Du Mais (1891 - 1957).
-It was specifically for "the means for guiding the type bars."
-It seems the gear-driven typbars, the very aspect of the Garbell typewriter that made it unique, may have also been its biggest hurdle.
-Given this evidence it's hard to believe that any No.1's, other than prototypes, were produced.
+In 1920, before the company's relocation and before any No.3 ads were circulated, a patent was applied for by someone other than Max.
+Patent no.1,457,965 was issued on June 5, 1923, just one month before the Garbell company was liquidated, to Leo John Du Mais (1891 - 1957), specifically for "the means for guiding the type bars."
+It seems the gear-driven typebars, the very aspect of the Garbell typewriter that made it unique, may have also been its biggest hurdle.
+Given this evidence it's hard to believe that any No.1's, other than maybe some prototypes, were produced.